 Crispy Garlic

-- 1 head of garlic, peel & mince the cloves (I used a garlic press)
+- 1 head garlic (peel & mince the cloves)

 Finish